AlphaNtihinduka/Conference-capstone1/README.md

 # Capstone-project-1

-> The project focused on creating Mobile version portifolia setup
+> The project focused on creating Capstone project at Microverse

 ## Built With